 Civil Society and the Legal-Historical Method

 The ancient world long ago used this process to establish historical facts necessary for the applications of law and more.
-Ancient Rome adopted this principle of attesting facts by two or more eyewitnesses within its ancient courts (cf. the Roman Corpus of Civil Law).
-However, Egypt, Greece, India, and Crete were also using this standard.
+Ancient Rome adopted this principle of attesting facts by two or more eyewitnesses within its ancient courts (Roman Corpus of Civil Law).
+However, Egypt, Greece, India, and Crete also used this standard (**).
 The Law of Moses embedded this procedure into Israel’s commonwealth.
 Moses wrote, “Only on the evidence of two witnesses or of three witnesses shall a charge be established” (Deut 19:15b ESV; cf. 19:15–21).
-This legal maxim continues now as essential to the founding of English common law and the U.S. judicial system.
+This legal maxim continues now as essential to the founding of English common law and the founding of the U.S. judicial system.
 The U.S. Constitution declares, “No Person shall be convicted of Treason unless on the Testimony of two Witnesses to the same overt Act, or on Confession in open Court” (Art.
 3, Sect.
 3).
 This legal maxim is so ancient and fundamental that the Bible attributes this method as coming from God.

 - Receive a report of a significant event from a competent source that leads to sufficient primary eyewitness sources.